List of Oxford United F.C. managers

 Having missed out on promotion in the 2006–07 season, Smith resigned and manager Darren Patterson was hired in November 2007.
 Patterson was sacked over a year later and was replaced by Chris Wilder, who won promotion back to the Football League by winning the 2010 Conference play-off final.

 Wilder resigned in January 2014 and was announced as the new manager of Northampton Town the following day.
 He was replaced by Gary Waddock, who lasted four months, before himself being replaced by Michael Appleton.
 Appleton, having gained promotion to League One and led the club to two Wembley finals in the Football League Trophy, left the club after three seasons in charge to join Leicester City as their assistant manager.
 He was replaced by Pep Clotet, former assistant manager at Leeds United, in July 2017.
 Clotet was sacked on 22 January 2018, with a record of 12 wins from 36 matches in charge.
 After two months under the caretaker management of Derek Fazackerley, Karl Robinson was appointed by new owner Sumrith Thanakarnjanasuth on 22 March with United 15th in League One and only six points above the relegation zone.

+Robinson was sacked in February 2023 after a run of poor results left the club just five points above the relegation zone.
+Coaches Craig Short, Leon Blackmore-Such and Wayne Brown were put in temporary charge and oversaw two matches before Liam Manning was appointed on 11 March 2023.
+Manning left United on 7 November 2023 after just eight months and 29 games to join Bristol City.

+First team coach Craig Short once again took temporary charge of the side while the search for Manning's successor took place.
+Short oversaw just one league game, a 3-2 victory at Leyton Orient and then on 16 November 2023 the club announced that former youth team goalkeeper Des Buckingham had been appointed as Head Coach.